kojiishi/unicode-auto-spacing/auto-spacing.md

 specifically, “Conditional-Chinese N/O”.
 Please see Symbols and Punctuation Characters for details.

-Characters that have the property value N are similar to the “Narrow” characters in [UAX#11 EAST ASIAN WIDTH], but most punctuation characters and symbols are excluded.
-Similarly, characters that have the property value W are similar to the “Wide” characters, but most punctuation characters and symbols are excluded.
+Characters that have the property value “N” are similar to the “Narrow” characters in [UAX#11 EAST ASIAN WIDTH], but most punctuation characters and symbols are excluded.
+Similarly, characters that have the property value “W” are similar to the “Wide” characters, but most punctuation characters and symbols are excluded.
-Also, to follow the existing practice, Hangul characters, circled characters, square characters, and Emoji are defined as O.
+Also, to follow the existing practice, Hangul characters, circled characters, square characters, and Emoji are defined as “O”.

 ### 3.2 Spacing Algorithm